Croatia, Destinations

 Places in Dubrovnik

-In Dubrovnik, I can’t fully recommend any place.
-I’ve been in the city a few times just for day trips.
 When I stayed in Dubrovnik longer, I rented a room from a lady who reached out to tourists at the bus station.
 It wasn’t the best place, but at least the price was reasonable, and the lady was very nice.
-She would prepare me coffee in the mornings and talk with me so that I could practice my Croatian.
+She would prepare me coffee in the mornings and talk with me so that I could practise my Croatian.

-For sure, it’s a city with more hotels than other small coastal towns.
+For sure, Dubrovnik is a city with more hotels than other small coastal towns.
 Look at Rixos Premium Dubrovnik or Boutique Hotel Porto.

 If you are looking to stay in an apartment, check out this one for a great stylish apartment with a view or this one for a bit more standard but also looking nice with a good rating.

-Which one is better Zagreb or Dubrovnik: What to see
+Zagreb or Dubrovnik: What to see and do

 Zagreb

-Zagreb is divided into two city parts.
-Lower Town and Upper Town.
-In Upper Town, you can find many museums, charming streets, Tower, Croatian parliament and other governmental sites, Saint Mark’s Church, and Zagreb Cathedral.
+It’s divided into two city parts: Lower Town and Upper Town.
+In Upper Town, you can find many museums, charming streets, the Tower, the Croatian parliament and other governmental sites, Saint Mark’s Church, and Zagreb Cathedral.
 In Lower Town you find Ban Jelačić Square or buildings of the Art Pavilion or the National Croatian Theatre.

 ‘In between’ both parts there is Dolac Market and Funicular, called the shortest funicular in the world.